"I Dare You to Laugh:" Oscar Boyson and Ricky Camilleri Give Satire Its Teeth Back

 "The best satire is so cutting," Camilleri claims.
 "It is merciless and brutal to almost everyone involved.
 If you're going to make a satire, everybody has to be subject to ridicule.
 Everybody has to fall victim to the blade."

-To ensure their critique actually lands, Boyson describes their approach this way: "We consciously tried to trick you into thinking it's one of those movies at the beginning.
+To ensure the efficacy of their critique, Boyson and Camilleri had one guiding principle: "We consciously tried to trick you into thinking it's one of those movies at the beginning.
 And then, boom, you're here with Solomon, and I dare you to laugh at this."

 When most reviews started using word provocative to describe their film, the two of them found it funny.
 "This is shocking to you?"
 Camilleri laughs.
 "I grew up with Larry Clark.
 Kids.
 The Doom Generation.
+None of this is shocking to me.
 Our movie, in some ways, is kind of like a light-hearted romp up until it's not."

 Our Hero, Balthazar premiered at Tribeca in June 2025, and most of the distributors who looked at it passed on it.
 The reviews were strong, but the conversation inside the industry was apparently more cautious.
 The film is in theaters at all because a twenty-six-year-old film school student named Peter Gold liked it enough to start a distribution company specifically to release it.
 It opened on a single screen at the Regal Union Square in New York at the end of March and posted a $33,138 per-theater average in its first weekend, topping the specialty box office.

-Boyson has spent fifteen years as a producer.
-His resume speaks volumes: Good Time, Uncut Gems, Frances Ha, Mistress America, Funny Pages.
-He has seen what gets greenlit, what gets killed in development, and what gets rewritten to clear a financier meeting.
+Boyson has spent fifteen years as a producer with a resume that speaks volumes: Good Time, Uncut Gems, Frances Ha, Mistress America, Funny Pages.
+He is intimately aware of what gets greenlit, what gets killed in development, and what gets rewritten to clear a financier meeting.
 "Movies are way behind the internet," Boyson said.
 "Film festivals are behind the culture.
 The gatekeepers of the industry are definitely behind the culture by thinking that audiences aren't ready for this stuff, which most of us are actually living as a daily reality."

-Boyson and Camilleri keep coming back to that specific disconnect; people walk into a theater having already seen everything.
-They're one click away from real shooting footage on their phones.
+Boyson and Camilleri keep coming back to a specific disconnect.
+People walk into a theater having already seen everything.
+They're always one click away from real shooting footage on their phones.
 They're able to consume a grieving parent's TikTok in the same scroll as a recipe video.
 They know how the algorithm rewards the performance of suffering because they've been part of the audience for that performance, and sometimes the performers themselves.
-Then they pay fifteen dollars to see a movie that pretends none of this has happened, on the theory that they need to be protected from what they were already watching for free that morning.
+But then they pay fifteen dollars to see a movie that lies to them.
+Most movies today pretend none of this has happened, on the theory that audiences need to be protected from what they are currently living.

-Our Hero, Balthazar declines to dim the truth.
+Our Hero, Balthazar declines to hide the truth.
 It knows that the people watching it have already seen everything in it, in a worse form, in the wild.
 It assumes those people can handle being shown what they already know.
+Our Hero, Balthazar does audiences a huge favor in treating us like grownups.
 Every review calling the film extreme is really saying it broke a contract, the contract under which Hollywood agrees to pretend, on behalf of an audience that knows better, that the country isn't what it is.
 Boyson and Camilleri say what they see, and they assume the listener can handle it.
 This assumption, in 2026, sadly feels like a radical move.
 In a healthier industry, it shouldn't even come close.